shinmao/SecurityLearning/LFI/README.md

 # Inject path to session id
 [CVE-2018-18925](https://github.com/vulhub/vulhub/tree/master/gogs/CVE-2018-18925)
+The cause of this bug is that framework use file as the session provider, but not all framework do the same things.
 You can try to include the other file as fake session.
-This is also based on the condition that the library parse the session id in a wrong way.

 # Defense
 Make a conclusion of the requirement above, we can get the following mitigation